Preparing your product for shipping to your customer starts with you.

 Liquids (Read more here)

 This category includes liquids or gels of more than 16 oz in plastic bottles or jars, such as liquid soap, sprays, and lotions.
 Treat liquids in glass bottles or jars as fragile.
-All products containing liquids must be double sealed or sealed inside a clear poly bag with a suffocation warning label, and be prepared to survive a drop from waist height at any angle (drop test).
+All products containing liquids must be double sealed or sealed inside a clear poly bag and be prepared to survive a drop from waist height at any angle (drop test).
+See below for additional poly bag requirements.

 Fragile items should be subject to the same considerations as other items taking into account their increased packaging needs: